 - To prepare culturally sensitive psychologists committed to lifelong learning and dissemination of psychological knowledge, methods, and practice.

-The first cohort of students began this Fall 2013.
-In accordance with APA policy, the program is not eligible to apply for accreditation until a sufficient number of students has matriculated at each level of the program, including candidacy status (see the APA Commission on Accreditation website for further details: http://www.apa.org/ed/accreditation).
-As soon as the program reaches eligibility to initiate the accreditation process, the program faculty will initiate an application to the American Psychological Association.
+In accordance with APA policy, the program is not eligible to apply for accreditation until a sufficient number of students has matriculated at each level of the program, including candidacy status (see the APA Commission on Accreditation website for further details).
+The PhD Program in Clinical Psychology at Pacific University submitted a self study application for Accredited, On Contingency status to the American Psychological Association in late August 2016.
+The APA Commission on Accreditation approved the PhD Program for a site visit, which has been scheduled for Spring 2017.
 Pacific University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).